The wave speed of an FKPP equation with jumps via coordinated branching: Setting and main results

-\end{prop} Now, it is generally understood that in the present case, in which the nonlinearity in \eqref{eqn:fkpp} is concave, the wave speed is determined by the growth of the linearisation near $ u=0 $ of the equation: this is referred to as the \emph{pulled} regime \cite{Kueh}.
+\end{proposition} In the present case, in which the nonlinearity in \eqref{eqn:fkpp} is concave, the wave speed is determined by the growth of the linearisation near $ u=0 $ of the equation: this is referred to as the \emph{pulled} regime \cite{Kueh}.
 Moreover, the growth of the linearisation is roughly equivalent to that of the dual process.
+On the other hand, Jensen's inequality guarantees that the speed of the expected value of the solution to \eqref{eqn:fkpp} is strictly slower than in the classical case (with same total mass for the reproduction), since